paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2015-06-25-rotterdam.markdown

 Skyscrapers are a familiar sight in Rotterdam.
 This is especially true of the newly regenerated Kop van Zuid district, which has some similarities with London's Docklands.
 Although much smaller, this district is already home to the work of architects like Renzo Piano, Sir Norman Foster and Rem Koolhaas.

-{% figure "Details of KPN Tower and De Rotterdam buildings in the Kop van Zuid district" %}
+{% figure caption:"Details of KPN Tower and De Rotterdam buildings in the Kop van Zuid district" %}
 {% picture /2015/06/rotterdam_kpn_tower.jpg alt="KPN Tower" %}
 {% picture /2015/06/rotterdam_de_rotterdam.jpg alt="De Rotterdam" %}
 {% endfigure %}

 Buildings here include [Maastoren][4], the tallest building in the Benelux region, and [De Rotterdam][5], whose four substantial towers, each offset half way up, combine to form the most densely built part of the Netherlands.
 The area is joined to the city by the [Erasmusbrug][6], a landmark nicknamed 'the Swan' due the design of its asymmetric white pylon.

-{% figure u-bleed "Erasmusbrug or 'The Swan'" %}
+{% figure caption:"Erasmusbrug or 'The Swan'" class:"u-bleed" %}
 {% picture showcase /2015/06/rotterdam_erasmusbrug.jpg alt="" %}
 {% endfigure %}